andrsem/dev_notebook/lib/programming_fundamentals/oop/principles.md

 ## KISS Keep It Simple, Stupid

 Most systems work best when they are kept simple rather than making them complex.
-So when you are writing code your solution should not be complicated that makes a lot of time and effort to understand.
+So when you are writing code your solution should not be complicated which makes a lot of time and effort to understand.
 If your code is simple to other developers.
-So always try to simplify your code using different approaches like breaking complex problem into smaller chunks or takin out some unnecessary code you have written
+So always try to simplify your code using different approaches like breaking a complex problem into smaller chunks or taking out some unnecessary code you have written

 ## DRY Don't Repeat Yourself